 There have been several myths about the negative effects of caffeine, including dehydration and weight loss.

 The belief that the intake of caffeine could lead to dehydration has been proved wrong time after time.

 In fact, studies have proven it to provide similar hydrating qualities to water and have no significant effect on weight loss of a person.

 While caffeine intake in liquid form is no substitute for drinking water, the diuretic effect has been proven to in no way offset hydration.
 Studies also show that the consumption of caffeine could help improve and boost cognitive performance.

 Negative effects of caffeine on athletes

-1. Addiction of caffeine
+1. Addiction to caffeine

-Most times, frequent and excessive consumption of energy drinks with a high percentage of caffeine content could trigger a minor level of an addictive process for some athletes.
+Frequent and excessive consumption of energy drinks with a high percentage of caffeine content could trigger a minor level of an addictive process for some athletes.